 Living Fully

-This means leaving behind excuses and fears in order to take responsibility for steering the ship of our lives, directing the sails towards a place of fullness and meaning.
+This means leaving behind excuses and fears to take responsibility for steering the ship of our lives, directing the sails towards a place of fullness and meaning.

 ABOUT ME

-My passion is helping people grow and become all they can be.
-Life can be difficult, but it doesn’t mean you have to travel alone.
+My passion is to help people grow and become all they can be.
+Life can be difficult, but that doesn’t mean you must go through it alone.

-I completed my studies in Sociology with a specialization in Social Psychology from the University of Buenos Aires (UBA)in Argentina.
+I completed my studies in Sociology with a specialization in Social Psychology at the University of Buenos Aires (UBA) in Argentina.

-I was ordained as a rabbi at the Latin American Rabbinical Seminary Marshall T. Meyer in Buenos Aires.
+I was ordained rabbi at the Marshall T. Meyer Latin American Rabbinical Seminary in Buenos Aires.

-I received a Doctor Honoris Causa from the Jewish Theological Seminary of New York.
+I received an Honorary Doctorate from the Jewish Theological Seminary of New York.

-I did postgraduate studies at the Hebrew University of Jerusalem on Judaism and education.
+I did post-graduate studies on Judaism and education at the Hebrew University of Jerusalem.

-I have completed my preparation in CPE (Clinical Pastoral Education) healing and spiritual counseling in the United States.
+I have completed my training in CPE (Clinical Pastoral Education) spiritual accompaniment and counseling in the United States.

-I provide spiritual care services in health and assisted living facilities.
-I also lecture on topics of coaching, well-being, and spirituality.
+I provide spiritual care services in health and assisted living centers and lecture on personal growth, wellness, and spirituality.

-I have been leading congregations in Brazil, Argentina, Uruguay, Aruba, and the United States and served as professor and dean at the Rabbinical Seminary of Buenos Aires.
+I have been the rabbi of prestigious congregations in South America and the United States and served as professor and dean at the Rabbinical Seminary of Buenos Aires.

-I work combining my background in social sciences with the ancient teachings of ancestral traditions.
+I work combining my background in social sciences with the ancient teachings of the Jewish tradition.

-I consider myself a person imbued with a sense of mission and committed to giving the best of myself for Tikkun Olam, the betterment of the world.
+I am imbued with a sense of mission and committed to giving my best for Tikkun Olam and the betterment of the world.

 SERVICES